davidlamt/personal-blog/content/post/software-development/23-javascript-object-mutability.md

 Well, at least, the variable cannot be redefined.

 What if you want an object to be immutable?
-For instance, a pseudo-enumeration variable.
+For instance, a pseudo-enumeration variable:

 ```js
 const DRINKING_AGE = {